Frequently Asked Questions

 I do not want to act.
 Can I still take THTR 208/408?

 Certainly.
 The class is open to anyone wishing to work on the production and available for the times needed.

-Can I get credit for working on non-Nevada Repertory Company Productions?
+Can I get credit for working on non-department productions?

 No. The work must be performed for productions mounted by the theatre department, primarily the regular season productions.
 Credit may be available through internships and independent studies for work outside the department under the supervision of individual instructors.